Get instant loan offer suitable to your profile !

 If you are willing to apply for a second education loan, you might face numerous challenges since the process for a second education loan can be complex.
 This section will guide you through the common challenges that students often face while applying for a second education loan.

 Your credit score matters a lot while determining your eligibility criteria for a second education loan.
-Lenders generally feel reluctant to advance you a second education loan, hence they consider your creditworthiness and based on your credit history, lenders advance your loan
+Lenders generally feel reluctant to advance you a second education loan, hence, they consider your creditworthiness, and based on your credit history, lenders advance your loan.

 Yes, it is possible to get another education loan in India even if you already have one.
 Many banks and financial institutions offer multiple education loans to students who wish to pursue further studies.
 However, your academic records, CIBIL score and previous repayment schedules play a significant role.

 Yes, you can apply for a second education loan if repayment is outstanding.
 However, lenders will consider your current outstanding debt, credit score, and repayment history before approving the second loan.
+Thus, you either need a new co-applicant or will get a low loan amount.

 Certainly, it's possible to request another education loan even if you're currently studying in your first-degree program.
 Yet, the lenders will consider your ongoing academic performance.